OliviaD00/Big-Data-Project-ELK/README.md

 # Big-Data-Project-ELK
 This a Project for the ING5 Class of Big Data at ECE Paris;
-Members of the group : Alexis DIREZ, Neil SEGARD, Olivia DALMASSO
+Members of the group :
+- Alexis DIREZ
+- Neil SEGARD
+- Olivia DALMASSO

 The project has to focus on Open Source distributed systems.
 For doing that we choose ElasticSearch (a plateform distributed systems).

 # Progress of the project
 We test several uses cases and technologies with Elasticsearch.
 The goal was to implement Elasticsearch with two others Open Source distributed systems : Nifi (Dataflow system) and Kafka.
-We present our technical results in the several branches of this project.
-But the architecture/design is presented here in the main.
+We present our technical results in the several subfolders of this project.
+But the architecture/design is presented here in this readme.

 # All technologies involved in our project and its uses cases